cnslab-network-security/homework2/README.md

 Your web server will run in a Docker container.
 The following instructions will walk you through installing Docker, and the container.

-1. Install (and open) Docker Desktop on your local machine from https://docs.docker.com/get-docker/ (if you haven't installed Docker desktop before.)
+1. Install (and open) Docker Desktop on your local machine from https://docs.docker.com/get-docker/ (if you haven't installed Docker desktop yet.)
 2. Download or clone this code repository to your local directory.
 3. Open the Git Bash and navigate to the directory to run ```bash build image.sh```.
 This builds your Docker image and installs all necessary packages.
 4. To start the server, ```run bash start server.sh```.
 Once you see